 SPC applications in a number of Member States, although it missed the deadline in Italy and hence could not obtain the SPC in that Member State.
-1111 As a result, the patent in Italy would expire in September 2009, whereas the SPCs in the other Member States would expire in July 2011.
+Italy are a result, the patent in Italy would expire in September 2009, whereas the SPCs in the other Member States would expire in July 2011.
 In the meantime, however, the firm had applied for a divisional patent application based on that main patent, which was granted after a long procedure in January 2009.
-This patent, which originally claimed a group of molecules comprising latanoprost, 1112 was only validated in Italy and, based on it, Pfizer requested and obtained an SPC.
+This patent, which originally claimed a group of molecules comprising latanoprost, Italy and, based on it, Pfizer requested and obtained an SPC.